Electric car jargon explained: from AC to ZEV

 ICE

-Short for internal combustion engine, or a car powered by a petrol or diesel engine.
+Short for internal combustion engine, used for cars that are powered by a petrol or diesel engine.

 ICEing